talipucar/SimCLR/README.md

 <sup>Source: https://ai.googleblog.com/2020/04/advancing-self-supervised-and-semi.html </sub>
 # Model
+It supports 3 models:

-A custom CNN-based encoder model is provided, and its architecture is defined in yaml file of the model ("./config/contrastive_encoder.yaml").
+1. A custom CNN-based encoder model is provided, and its architecture is defined in yaml file of the model ("./config/contrastive_encoder.yaml").

 Example: